tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 But so is almost everything.

-Some people use sports.

-Some people use work.

-Some people use shopping.

-Some people use politics.

-Some people use self-improvement.

-Some people use doomscrolling and call it being informed.

-Some people use ambition.

-Some people use nostalgia.

-Some people use romance.

-Some people use the fantasy of a future life where everything finally makes sense.
+Scrolling is distraction.

+Shopping is distraction.

+Ambition can be distraction.

+Doomscrolling can be distraction disguised as being informed.

+Even self-improvement can become distraction if you use it to avoid sitting with yourself.

 At least football admits that it is a game.

-A lot of other distractions pretend to be destiny.

-Maybe that is why the honesty of sport has a strange appeal.
-It is artificial, yes, but openly artificial.
 The lines are painted.
 The uniforms are chosen.
 The rules are invented.
 The tournament is organized.
 Everyone knows it is made up.

 And yet, when the ball hits the net, the emotion is real.